Data Capture Workflow

 interface in the Set Target Interface task.Set up buffer size and maximum sequence depth for data collection in the Generate RTL Code and IP Core task.
 To include capture condition logic in the IP core, select Include capture condition logic in FPGA Data Capture.
 For more information, see Generate RTL Code and IP Core (HDL Coder).

-Then, run through the remaining steps to generate HDL for your design and program the FPGA.
+Then, run through the remaining steps to generate HDL code for your design and program the FPGA.
 The data capture IP core is integrated in the generated design.
 You are now ready to Capture Data.

 Configure and Generate IP Core for Existing HDL Design

 Before you can capture FPGA data, first specify which signals to capture and how many samples to return.
-Use the FPGA Data Capture Component Generator to configure these and other settings, and to generate the HDL IP core.
+Use the FPGA Data Capture Component Generator to configure these and other settings and to generate the HDL IP core.
 The IP core contains:

 A port for each signal you want to capture or use as part of a trigger condition